 “Several lines of evidence,” it began, “suggest that nicotine may be useful in treating the symptoms of Attention-Deficit/Hyperactivity Disorder (ADHD).”

 By the mid-2000s, interest was picking up.
-Excerpted here is a 2008 Reuters article (“ADHD tied to more severe nicotine dependence”); it reports on a study from prominent ADHD researcher Tim Wilens, MD:
+Excerpted below is a 2008 Reuters article (“ADHD tied to more severe nicotine dependence”).
+It reports on a study from prominent ADHD researcher Tim Wilens, MD: